Anxiety towards the end of life: Information for clinicians

 Close

-The advice line provides access to a member of the hospice team who is able to give advice on symptoms, nursing care and other needs relating to life-limiting illness and available between 8.00am and 8.00pm, 7 days a week.
+The advice line provides access to a member of the hospice team who is able to give advice on symptoms, nursing care and other needs relating to life-limiting/palliative care needs and available between 8.00am and 8.00pm, 7 days a week.

 Please call the advice line when: